 I’ve Received a Wind-Up Notice.
 What Does this Mean and What Do I Do?

-A wind-up notice is about as bad as it can get for a business, but what does it mean and what should – or can – you do?
-It’s common for businesses to be confused about their options after a wind-up notice has been issued, but one thing is clear: you need to act quickly and get expert advice as soon as possible.
+It is common for businesses to be confused about their options after a wind-up notice has been issued, but one thing is clear: you need to act quickly and get expert advice as soon as possible.

 We explore what a wind-up notice is and what you need to do right away.